shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 1. Growing the CQF using size doubling technique is impractical for huge filter.
 For example, If you want to grow 32GB sketch, you will need 64GB which may not available.
 2. Using Prime sizes avoids data clustering even when using simple bad hash functions. [ref](http://srinvis.blogspot.com.eg/2006/07/hash-table-lengths-and-prime-numbers.html)

-## Assessment Summary
+## Assessment Remarks
-### Upsides
 1. Quotient filter is space efficient when the accuracy is below 1/64.

-### Downsides
-1. When inserted kmer to fully loaded sketch the code just fail.
+2. When inserted kmer to fully loaded sketch the code just fail.
 I can’t even catch an exception.
-2. Sketch uses variable length counter for each kmer with max 2 bytes.
+3. Sketch uses variable length counter for each kmer with max 2 bytes.
 If the kmer count exceeds 65535.
 The counter overflow and the value resets([CQF Unit Test](#cqf-unit-test))
-3. Sketch size can only be of the power-of-two.
+4. Sketch size can only be of the power-of-two.
 If you want to increase the sketch size you need to double it ([See Size Doubling](#size-doubling)).
-4. CQF need to have the same number of hash-bits to be merged([See Merging Issue](#merging-issue)).
+5. CQF need to have the same number of hash-bits to be merged([See Merging Issue](#merging-issue)).
-5. Resizing is not implemented in the cqf library, and It can’t be implemented using the current cqf library.([See resizing issue](#resizing-issue))
+6. Resizing is not implemented in the cqf library, and It can’t be implemented using the current cqf library.([See resizing issue](#resizing-issue))
-6. CQF produces larger counting errors, but less often than the count-min sketch([See accuracy test](#accuracy-test)).
+7. CQF produces larger counting errors, but less often than the count-min sketch([See accuracy test](#accuracy-test)).